|Project||Estimated Beneficiaries||Estimated Benefits|

 Total benefits expected from each project are obtained from the ERR analysis MCC conducts during due diligence.
 Beneficiary counts, although consistent with benefit streams identified in the economic analysis, are not necessarily derived from these models (which are concerned with costs and benefits rather than beneficiaries).
 MCC estimates and reports expected beneficiaries when sufficiently reliable data exists to support the estimation.
 If such evidence is lacking, no estimation is attempted, resulting in an underestimation of projected beneficiaries for the Compact.
 Calculating the amount of benefit per beneficiary would therefore give an overestimation and can be misleading.

 |Environmental and Natural Resource Management Project||

-To mitigate the growing problems of aquatic weed infestation and excessive sedimentation in the Shire River Basin to reduce the costly disruptions to Malawi’s hydropower generation.
+To reduce the costly disruptions to Malawi’s hydropower generation by reducing the growing problems of aquatic weed infestation and excessive sediment buildup in the Shire River Basin.

 |Infrastructure Development Project||